monk-afk/filterplus/README.md

 ## Nametag Flair

 Nametag default format is: `«PlayerName»`.

-Supports tags from mods if available: Ranks, Factions, Exp.
+Built-in support from mods if available: Ranks, Factions, Exp.

-Ensure the `minetest.conf` has the setting enabled, and that a callback exists in the global namespace:
+Ensure the `minetest.conf` has the setting enabled, and that the receiving mod exists in the global namespace:

 ```conf
 # minetest.conf